RKTongol/obsidian/SOW Huddle.md

-Ask what part of PH isn't mobile responsive

-Ask about ROCKS, innovation ideas,
+ask if i could update VSRC website

+ask what exactly we want recharge to do for better search which app fits what we want

+ask on [yammer thread](https://web.yammer.com/main/org/vmvgroup.com/threads/eyJfdHlwZSI6IlRocmVhZCIsImlkIjoiMjY3NjI3Njc3ODg2ODczNiJ9?trk_copy_link=V2) about new vmvsites

 1.)
 One word open and a win
-mainit
+meetings
-no bugs on wordpress update
+no bugs on site

 2.)
 6 things for this week
-⦁ update plugins
-⦁ back up sites
+⦁ VSRC instagram feed
-⦁ inskin audit
+⦁ trending post in inskin
+⦁ recharge alternative
-⦁ optimize inskin
+⦁ vmv global
 ⦁ NYC
-⦁ update sir JPB about the access and transfer owneship of COM
+⦁ shopify apps

 ⦁	web alignment
 ⦁	vmv group

 3.)
-Any help you need to get things done? couldnt find notif when country is not form US
+Any help you need to get things done? trending post for inskin

 4.)
 Items for discussion
 none so far

 5.)
 What i did for my health
-calisthenics, drink plenty of water
+- lite exercises

 6.)
 What are you going to do this week better than last week?
-What's one thing can I do better? replying on yammer
+What's one thing can I do better? finding more work to do

 7.)
 How I saved the world’s skin this week?
-Or plan to save the world’s skin this week? gave a gift to my dad/ bond with coco
+Or plan to save the world’s skin this week? gave a gift to my friends